 Signs of a Bad Credit Loan Scam

 Instead, they often request that you wire the payment to them.
-Scammers are increasingly asking victims to send money via Green Money MoneyPak, which is another method that's hard to trace once the funds have been sent.
+Scammers are increasingly asking victims to send money via Green Money MoneyPak, cryptocurrency, and Venmo which are all methods that are hard trace or refund once the funds have been sent.

 Be wary of lenders in foreign countries like Canada or the Caribbean.
 These are the two most common places that bad credit loan scams seem to originate.
 Just because the loan comes from somewhere other than those two places doesn't mean it's legitimate.
 Carefully compare the loan to the other criteria to verify the bad credit loan.

 Beware of companies requesting your social security number, bank account number, or credit card number without providing you any written documentation on the loan.
 Avoid giving out sensitive information over the phone unless you initiated the call to a business you know and trust.

 If You've Been Scammed

 If you've been the victim of a bad credit loan scam, contact your local law enforcement as soon as possible.
 You should also notify your state Attorney General.
 Contact the FBI and the Federal Trade Commission if the company was from another state or country.
 It's also a good idea to let the Better Business Bureau know about the scam to alert other consumers about the trap.